 - 1 tablespoon spicy brown mustard

-- Preheat oven or grill to 350 degrees F. Line a baking sheet with parchment paper for easy clean up.
+- Preheat oven or grill to 350°F. Line a baking sheet with parchment paper or foil for easy cleanup.

-- Melt butter in saute pan over medium heat.
-Cook onions until fragrant and slightly brown while stirring occasionally, about 3-5 minutes.
-Reduce heat to low and add garlic, cook for 2-3 minutes.
-Remove from heat and set aside to cool.
+- Melt the butter in a large sauté pan over medium-high heat.
+Cook the onions until they are fragrant and slightly brown while stirring occasionally, about 3-5 minutes.
+Reduce the heat to low and add the garlic.
+Cook for 2-3 additional minutes.
+Remove the pan from heat and set it aside to cool.

-- In large bowl, combine ground beef, egg, bread crumbs, milk, Worcestershire sauce, thyme, salt and cooked onions and garlic.
-Use hands to mix well, but try not to over work the meat.
-Shape into loaf on parchment lined baking sheet.
-Use sharp knife to cut a criss cross pattern on top.
+- In a large bowl, combine the ground beef, egg, soaked bread crumbs with the milk, Worcestershire sauce, thyme, salt, and the cooked onions and garlic.
+Use your hands to combine the mixture, but try not to overwork the meat.
+Shape the mixture into a loaf on the parchment-lined baking sheet.
+Use a sharp knife to cut a crisscross pattern on top.

-- After 40 minutes of cooking, spread ketchup mixture over the top of the meatloaf and continue baking for about 30-35 minutes to an internal temperature of 160 degrees F (70 degrees C).
+- After 40 minutes of cooking, spread the sauce mixture over the top of the meatloaf and continue baking for about 30-35 minutes to an internal temperature of 160°F (70°C).